 • Creativity 10%: Be creative in how you choose your system.
 Don't just copy something you find in an existing paper.
 It is not necessary that the system you describe actually exists in nature and that the parameters you choose are realistic - you can be whimsical, but you need to be able to motivate and explain your choices.
 In practice, it is often easy to derive models in which every species, or every species but one, goes extinct.
-These are not very interesting from a practical point of view.
+These are not very interesting from a practical point of view because such species communities would not have survived for us to observe them.
 Try to find models and parameters that show more interesting dynamics.